justincbagley/MAGNET/README.md

 ## LICENSE

-All code within the PIrANHA repository, including MAGNET v0.1.5 pipeline code, is available "AS IS" under a generous GNU license.
+All code within the PIrANHA repository, including MAGNET v0.1.5 pipeline code, is available "AS IS" under a generous 3-Clause BSD license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION